Peter Talevich is a partner in the firm’s Seattle office whose practice focuses on complex commercial disputes.

 Peter is a member of the Appellate practice group and has participated in matters before the Washington Court of Appeals, the Washington Supreme Court, the Fifth and Ninth Circuit Courts of Appeals, and the United States Supreme Court.
-Peter has recently successfully argued appeals before Division I and Division II of the Washington Court of Appeals.
+Peter has successfully argued appeals before Division I and Division II of the Washington Court of Appeals.

 Peter has worked for the firm since 2011.
 He is the Board President of the Campaign for Equal Justice, Washington’s unified fund drive for civil legal aid and a program of the Legal Foundation of Washington.
 The Campaign funds more than 40 nonprofit legal aid providers every year.
 Peter also serves on the Seattle University Board of Regents, a group of volunteer leaders who serve as an advisory board to the President of the university and act as ambassadors to the campus community and beyond.
 Since 2014, Peter has served as editor-in-chief of the Washington Lawyers Practice Manual, a comprehensive treatise summarizing Washington law.
-Peter has served as chair of the King County Bar Association’s Young Lawyers Division and has been awarded the organization’s Outstanding Young Lawyer Award (2018) and President’s Award (2014).
+Peter is a former Chair of the King County Bar Association's Young Lawyers Division and has been awarded the King County Bar Association’s Outstanding Young Lawyer Award (2018) and President's Award (2014).
 He has been recognized as a “Rising Star” by Washington Law and Politics every year since 2013.